JoskedeJong/ProjectBasicCalculator/projectBasicCalc/README.md

-goal: to produce a basic calculator that can perform the \+ and \-  modifications to an entry. goal, update 1: add operators and remaining buttons goal, update 2: upgrade basic calculator to graphing calculator by integrating chart.js
+goal: to produce a basic calculator that can perform the \+ and \-  modifications to an entry. goal, update 1: add operators and remaining buttons goal, update 2: upgrade basic calculator to graphing calculator by integrating chart.js.
+Minimum requirements: to have the calculator plot a simple 2 variable function.

 #### development goals: